 St. Francis Episcopal Church

 Mission Statement: St. Francis Episcopal Church invites all to celebrate a joyful relationship with God, spreads the Gospel, and serves those in our community.

 The Right Reverend Gladstone Adams, Bishop

 Dr. Chuck Lippy, Organist

 We began meeting as the West Ashley Episcopalians on March 10, 2013.
 We have since named our parish St. Francis Episcopal Church, held a parish meeting, elected a vestry, supported our community through outreach, and held worship services!
 We were made a mission in The Episcopal Church in South Carolina on Saturday, February 22, 2014 at the 223rd Annual Diocesan Convention.
 After 5 years of worshiping at Stuhr's West Ashley Chapel, we are excited about our next chapter with our friends at Holy Spirit Lutheran Church.

 We welcome all to our Holy Eucharist Rite II service and other activities.
 Holy Eucharist Rite II means that we serve communion each week and follow the more contemporary liturgy in the Book of Common Prayer.
 Children are an active part of our service and we encourage you to bring your children into the service with you.
-We have a children's chapel that leaves after the reading of the Gospel and returns at the passing of the peace.